googlegenomics/bigquery-examples/1000genomes/data-stories/literate-programming-demo/README.md

 Provenance
 -------------------
-Lastly, let's capture version information about R and loaded packages for the sake of provenance.
+Lastly, let us capture version information about R and loaded packages for the sake of provenance.

 ```r
 sessionInfo()